AbhishekKumar-0311/EDA-LendingClub-Credit-Default-Analysis/README.md

 ### Abstract :

-The Credit Defaulters Analysis is performed on customers of LendingClub to understand the driver variables behind loan default.
+The Credit Default Analysis is performed on customer data of LendingClub to understand the driver features behind loan default or bad loans.

 ### Business Objective :